eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 DisableHeartbeatPiggyback
 """""""""""""""""""""""""

-Besides sending heartbeats periodically using the |WriterTimes::heartbeatPeriod-api| (see :ref:`writertimes`), reliable DataWriters also use a mechanism to append a heartbeat submessage in the same message where data is being delivered to the DataReaders.
+Besides sending heartbeats periodically using the |WriterTimes::heartbeat_period-api| (see :ref:`writertimes`), reliable DataWriters also use a mechanism to append a heartbeat submessage in the same message where data is being delivered to the DataReaders.
 This mechanism acts in specific situations where the reliable communication state must be up to date to maintain